sst/guide/_chapters/signup-with-aws-cognito.md

 4. With the user now confirmed, Cognito now knows that we have a new user that can login to our app.

-5. Use the email and password to authenticate the newly created user using the `newUser` object that we had previously saved in the state.
+5. Use the email and password to authenticate exactly the same way we did in the login page.

 6. Update the App's state using the `userHasAuthenticated` method.